Madhouse (band): History

 Prince had considered the idea of an instrumental jazz–funk album ever since he recorded his first tracks with Eric Leeds for his 1985 side-project, The Family.
 In late 1985–early 1986, he recorded hours of instrumental music with Leeds and other musicians from his band, Sheila E. and musicians from her own band, as well as members from Wendy & Lisa's families.
 From these sessions, Prince compiled an album called The Flesh, supposed to be released by an eponymous pseudo-band, but the project was abandoned and its concept modified to become Madhouse.

-The Japanese LP release of "8" credits the band members of Madhouse as: Eric Leeds - Saxophone, John Lewis - Drums, Bill Lewis - Bass, Austra Chanel - Keyboards.
-The band "members" are listed and mentioned on both sides of the Obi issued with the Japanese LP release, as well as in the contained insert.
-And stated on the backside of the Obi: "In the U.S., rumors have arisen that 'Austra Chanel' is a pseudonym for Prince."
-More biography from the Obi: "The group leader is Eric Leeds of The Revolution" and came to be formed after the Prince and The Revolution tour in Japan (summer 1986) when Eric Leeds returned to Atlanta to join old friends John Lewis, his brother Bill Lewis, and Austra.
+The Japanese LP release of 8 credits the band members of Madhouse as: Eric Leeds – saxophone, John Lewis – drums, Bill Lewis – bass, Austra Chanel – keyboards.
+The band "members" are listed and mentioned on both sides of the obi issued with the Japanese LP release, as well as in the contained insert.
+As stated on the backside of the Obi: "In the U.S., rumors have arisen that 'Austra Chanel' is a pseudonym for Prince."
+More biography from the obi: "The group leader is Eric Leeds of The Revolution" and came to be formed after the Prince and The Revolution tour in Japan (summer 1986) when Eric Leeds returned to Atlanta to join old friends John Lewis, his brother Bill Lewis, and Austra.
 As noted on the Prince Estate official website, the background story of the Madhouse project was presented as a fictional band.
-Prince and Eric Leeds were the only participants in "8."
+Prince and Eric Leeds were the only participants in 8.